strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md

 The `./config/database.js` file is used to define database connections that will be used to store the application content.

 :::strapi Supported databases
-You can find [supported database and versions](/developer-docs/latest/setup-deployment-guides/installation/cli.html#preparing-the-installation) in the local installation process.
+The CLI installation guide details [supported database and versions](/developer-docs/latest/setup-deployment-guides/installation/cli.html#preparing-the-installation).
 :::

 **Path —** `./config/database.js`.